ClobberXD/sniper/README.md

     damage_mult = 1.0,

     -- Stability multiplier affects the amount of recoil after every shot.
+    -- The more stable a rifle is, the slower a player would move while using it.
     -- Valid range of values: 0.1 to 5
     stab_mult = 1.0,